 I arrived in Chiang Mai after a few rough days in Bangkok, feeling gun shy, reserved, and only slightly hopeful.
-I climbed into a songthaew from the train station and crossed my fingers I could avoid any similar conflicts I had in Southern Thailand.
+Climbing into a songthaew from the train station, I crossed my fingers to avoid any similar conflicts I had in Southern Thailand.
 I had so many things on my list of what to do in Chiang Mai, I had to keep a positive attitude.

-The first experience my friend and I had with a songthaew left me feeling a little discouraged.
+The first experience we had with a songthaew left me feeling a little discouraged.
 Sonthaews are the red taxi trucks that line the streets of the city.
 The driver of the truck dropped us off at the wrong hostel.
 We had to make our way across the Old City to get to the right one.

 Chiang Mai might as well be in another country from Bangkok for it’s approachability and welcoming embrace to travelers.